Connect with us

 Now that you understand what a KPI and OKR do and how they work together, you might have difficulty separating the two concepts.

-OKR are your dreams, KPIs is your reality
+OKR are your dreams, KPIs are your reality

-OKRs are the overall goal you wish to attain, while KPIs measure the process of the pathway used to reach said goal.
-So the OKR is the lofty goal your company dreams up, and the KPI presents you with the reality – how successful you are at achieving those ambitious goals.
+OKRs are the overall goal you wish to attain, while KPIs measure the process used to reach the goal.
+So, the OKR is the lofty goal your company dreams up, and the KPI presents you with the reality – how successful you are at achieving those ambitious goals.

 KPIs are generally obtainable, while OKRs represent an aggressive, inspiring goal.
-You don’t want your OKRs to be so ambitious that they become unobtainable, but you also don’t want to make them too easy to achieve.
-You need to find that happy medium for reaching the right goals for your company.
+You don’t want your OKRs to be so ambitious that they become unobtainable, but you don’t want to make them too easy to achieve.
+You need to find that happy medium to reach the right goals for your company.